semanticClimate/internship_sC/daily_progress.md

   - Ran the updated version of llmrag and did pytest
   - Got 6 errors mostly-syntax errors, import error.
   - Reported in discussion page of llmrag.
+### Thursday(26-06-2025)
+## Tasks Performed:
+- Assigned a task to create a FAQ part  for all the semantic climate tools for the participants in FSCI
+- started to gather the issues and queries.
+### Friday (27-06-2025)
+## Task Performed:
+- Working on the assigned task to create FAQ for FSCI event.